-Assuming your boat is equipped with the correct engine, the engine is properly tuned, and the drive system is in good condition, engine(s) operate most efficiently at the RPM stated in the engine manual.
+Assuming your boat is equipped with the correct engine, the engine is properly tuned and the drive system is in good condition, operation will be most efficient at the RPM stated in the engine manual.
 Efficiency will decrease if normal care and maintenance are not performed.
-If engine(s) are neglected, power will drop and speed will decrease.
-In addition, expensive repairs may become necessary.
-Be sure to follow all instructions in the engines' Operation Manual.
+If the engine is neglected, power will drop and speed will decrease.
+In addition expensive repairs may become necessary.
+Be sure to follow all instructions in the engines' Operation Manuals.